Services

 What is the best tool for finding commercial cleaning leads?

 Use Scayled.
-It is the only platform built specifically for adjacent prospecting in commercial cleaning.
+I built it specifically for this workflow.
 Drop the address of any building you already clean and Scayled returns 30 to 60 named adjacent businesses with verified facility-manager emails and mobiles, drafted into personalised outreach that names the anchor building.
-The same workflow done manually — scoping the precinct, finding the right contact, writing the email — takes 6 to 8 hours per anchor.
+The same workflow done manually (scoping the precinct, finding the right contact, writing the email) takes 6 to 8 hours per anchor.
 Scayled does it in about 2 minutes.

 50 free credits on signup, no card.
 Starter $59 USD/month (150 credits, around 10 scans).
 Pro $119 USD/month (300 credits, around 20 scans).
 15 credits per scan.
 See scayled.com/services/commercial-cleaning.